mydnicq/wp-hrm-webpack/readme.md

 ```
 $ npm install

-or even faster way with yarn
+or even faster with yarn

 $ yarn
 ```